What is tetrachlorethylene?

 A few expert agencies have looked at whether tetrachlorethylene can cause cancer.

 The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that contains information on human health effects from exposure to various substances in the environment.
-The EPA has not officially classified tetrachlorethylene as to its carcinogenicity.
+The EPA has classified tetrachlorethylene “likely to be carcinogenic in humans by all routes of exposure.”

 Does tetrachlorethylene cause any other health problems?